matthewmoto/atmega_a7105/README.md

 the "Motion" register, it doesn't care what node actually hosts that value, just that one does and value responses come back (i.e. a nodes ID isn't considered a permanent thing).

+All nodes respond to PING packets with PONG packets (for simple presence detection).
+The PING-ing node keeps a presence bitmask (255 bit) that can be used to iterate and poke every seen node on the mesh.
+For discovering what registers are available on a mesh, a node performs the following steps:
+ 1. PING all the nodes to find available nodes
+ 2. For every found node, query how many registers it serves (GET_NUM_REGISTERS packet)
+ 3. For the current node, iterate from 0 to N (N being the number of served registers) and query the register name for each (GET_REGISTER_NAME)

+If a node knows the name of the register it wants to query, it can simply send a GET_REGISTER packet with the name of the register in question and expect a REGISTER_VALUE packet in response (assuming the node serving that register is currently available).
+If a node wants to remotely set a register value, it can likewise send a SET_REGISTER packet with the name and new value of the register.
+For SET_REGISTER requests, a
+SET_REGISTER_ACK packet is expected to come back with either success or some error message from the remote node explaining an error (in ascii).

+Beyond this, there is only one special case for getting/setting registers: value broadcasts.
+Since node numbering starts at 0, if a
+REGISTER_VALUE packet is seen with a node ID of 0 in the header, it is assumed to be a broadcast.
+These broadcasts are repeated through the mesh by all nodes and are meant for notification of global events.
+They are not ACK'd by any nodes.
+Broadcasts can be useful if a node needs to push a notification to the mesh rather than being polled for a value.

 ## Primary Canons ##